latentflip/ScotRubyConf/Talks/tower-of-babel.md

 - Keep communicating with your customers, keep talking, keep taking notes
 - Get into their world

-###  In order to solve a problem, I need to understand it pretty well, no matter how good I am at solving problems
+> "In order to solve a problem, I need to understand it pretty well, no matter how good I am at solving problems."

 ## Cucumber